If you live in the UK and want to visit a rainforest, you don’t have to catch a flight to find one. Scotland is home to its own Atlantic rainforest.

 Scottish Renewable’s Energy consumption by sector points to building heating as the highest energy consumption in Scotland which causes a large amount of CO2 emissions, so improved energy efficiency in buildings is critical.
 If you are involved in a community building, you can apply for free help from HeatHack and Surefoot.
 Read more here: Energy Efficiency in Community Buildings.

 When we reuse, repair, recycle and rethink ways of handling our personal resources, we are also supporting the Planet’s capacity, natural habitats and resources.
-Join us on the 20th of August in Stirling for our free event Creativity Builds Resilience to find out how creativity can build both individual and community resilience.
+We recently ran a workshop in partnership with Transition Stirling to show how being creative (in this case with reuse) can build both individual and community resilience.
+For more about building resilience for your community, please see our Resilience workshops which have been informed by both our recent Erasmus+ Breakthrough for Resilience Project and National Lottery funding for a previous project.

 We recently had a meeting for our Erasmus+ Sustainability, Heritage, and Health project in Athens.
 Looking out at the Parthenon and thinking about the ecological emergency, Euri had some thoughts: